Easy Pumpkin Pie

-- 1 frozen deep-dish pie shell (9 inches)
+- 1 frozen deep-dish pie crust (9 inches)

 - Whipped cream, optional

-- In a large bowl, beat the first 10 ingredients until smooth; pour into pastry shell.
+- In a large bowl, beat the first 10 ingredients until smooth; pour into pie crust.
 Cover edge loosely with foil.

 - Bake at 400° for 10 minutes.
 Reduce heat to 350°; bake 40-45 minutes longer or until a knife inserted in the center comes out clean.
 Remove foil.
 Cool on a wire rack.

-- If decorative cutouts are desired, roll additional pastry to 1/8-in. thickness; cut out with 1-in. to 1-1/2-in. leaf-shaped cookie cutters.
+- If decorative cutouts are desired, roll additional pie crust to 1/8-in. thickness; cut out with 1-in. to 1-1/2-in. leaf-shaped cookie cutters.
 With a sharp knife, score leaf veins on cutouts.

 - Place on an ungreased baking sheet.
 Bake at 400° for 6-8 minutes or until golden brown.
 Remove to a wire rack to cool.
 Arrange around edge of pie.
 Garnish with whipped cream if desired.